-With the extra angular space afforded by the galaxy arrangement, I tried increasing the number of activity spaces to 14 by going up to a 7-point (or heptagonal) galaxy in which the mid-point of each ellipsoid lies on a heptagon (7-sided regular shape).
+With the extra angular space afforded by the galaxy arrangement, I tried increasing the number of activity spaces to 14 by going up to a seven-point (or heptagonal) galaxy in which the mid-point of each ellipsoid lies on a heptagon (seven-sided regular shape).
 With this version, I also engaged in some exotic colouring experiments.
-The pentagonal and heptagonal galaxy versions of the dwelling are also generated using the program globules.pov.
+The pentagonal and heptagonal galaxy versions of the dwelling are also generated by the program globules.pov.

 With this design, the principle of linking ellipsoidal shells seamlessly by torus-section corridors is continued.
 The way in which the activity spaces are arranged relative to each other is, however, quite different.
 The effect is that the universal terrestrial dwelling adopts the shape of a triangle with each apex truncated (chopped off).
 The dwelling thus looks more compact and much more vehicular in appearance.